 This Statement of Need is a consensus proposal with respect to forecasting, ranges of potential resource acquisition, and the scope of actions that can assist in meeting identified needs.

+The table below reflects the Statement of Need and its key components in a summary format, and the Action Plan provides specific steps for each type of action that will occur within the four-year period following the filing of the 2026 IRP.